numanrki/auto-date-year-month/README.txt

 * Welcome Page Edited

 = 1.1.1 =
-Bugs Fixed and Major Chnages Added: May  05, 2023
+Bugs Fixed and Major Changes Added: May  05, 2023

 * FCR Function Updated (Bug Fixed)
 * Offset date Function Added
 * Majorr Changes

+= 1.1.2 =
+Bugs Fixed and Minro Changes Added: May  27, 2023

+* Two Post Modified Functions are Added (With Date & With Date and Time)